-What do you do on Sundays, lads?
+What d'you do on Saturdays, lads?

 - John Constantine gets out of a sticky situation where a demon had fused four hooligans together to kill him, while retaining their personalities.
 Unfortunately for the demon's plans, two were for Chelsea, the other two for Arsenal.
 They start beating the crap out of themselves (ultimately ripping themselves apart), allowing John to escape.